-This Blog/Web Site is made available by Shulman Rogers for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
+This Blog/Web Site is made available by the Law Offices of Alan Tilles for educational purposes only as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this blog site you understand that there is no attorney-client relationship between you and the Blog/Web Site publisher.
 The Blog/Web Site should not be used as a substitute for competent legal advice from a licensed professional attorney in your state.

 Lawyers, like all providers of personal financial services, are now required by law to inform their clients of their policies regarding privacy of client information.
 Lawyers have been and continue to be bound by professional standards of confidentiality that are even more stringent than those required by law.
 Therefore, we have always protected your right to privacy.